jamesr1775/esports-epics/README.md

 - [10] The pattern/ Regex for the images input form was obtained from the following webpage. [stackoverflow](https://stackoverflow.com/questions/40687546/html-input-require-url-to-end-in-specific-filetype).
 - [11] The pattern/ Regex for the video input form was obtained from the following webpage and only allows youtube links. [codegrepper](https://www.codegrepper.com/code-examples/javascript/javascript+validate+url+to+match+youtube+video).
 - [12] In order to not have the search refresh the page this youtube video helped me use flask, javascript and fetch to pass data to my webpage to display.
 [Julian Nash Youtube](https://www.youtube.com/watch?v=QKcVjdLEX_s).
+- [13] Wanted the hero text to be animated and slide in from left to right.
+Got some information here [stackoverflow](https://stackoverflow.com/questions/16989585/css-3-slide-in-from-left-transition)
+- [14] Obtained the hero text color animation from [SHINE by Andreas Storm](https://freefrontend.com/css-text-animations/).